-A. That the Inner West Local Planning Panel exercising the functions of the Council as the consent authority, pursuant to s4.56 of the Environmental Planning and Assessment Act 1979, grant consent to Application No. MOD/2023/0393 to modify D/2017/161 as last modified by MOD/2023/0104 seeking various internal and external changes including: removal of external planters; proposed amalgamation of Units A101 and A102; update unit layouts of Units A103 and Unit B402; and fenestration and blade wall changes at 1-13 Parramatta Road, Annandale subject to the conditions listed in Attachment A below.
+That the Inner West Local Planning Panel exercising the functions of the Council as the consent authority, pursuant to s4.56 of the Environmental Planning and Assessment Act 1979, grant consent to modify D/2017/161 dated 2 March 2018 to carry out include internal layout changes to Unit No. AG02 and A401, modifications to the basement ramp, retail layout, waste and storage rooms, basement roller door amendment, additional retail car space and upgrades to the public domain lift and stair and new external finishes, colours and materials. at 1-13 Parramatta Road, ANNANDALE subject to the conditions listed in Attachment A below;